What is Title IX?

 The University is committed to providing an environment free from discrimination on the basis of sex.
 Yale provides many resources to students, faculty and staff to address concerns relating to discrimination on the basis of sex, which includes sexual misconduct.

-Each School and Yale College has a senior administrator assigned as a Title IX coordinator to resolve complaints and address issues of gender-based discrimination and sexual misconduct within that school.
-Additionally, Valarie Stanley, director of the University’s Office for Equal Opportunity Programs, serves as the University’s Title IX coordinator for employees (including both staff members and faculty).
+Yale College, the Graduate School of Arts and Sciences, and the professional schools have each designated a senior administrator or faculty member as Deputy Title IX Coordinator.
+Additionally, Valarie Stanley, director of the University’s Office for Equal Opportunity Programs, serves as the University’s Senior Deputy Title IX coordinator for employees (including both staff members and faculty).
 All coordinators report to Deputy Provost Spangler.
 Their responsibilities include:

 Coordinators are knowledgeable about, and will provide information on, all options for complaint resolution.
 They also work closely with the Sexual Harassment and Assault Response and Education Center (SHARE), the University-Wide Committee on Sexual Misconduct (UWC) and the Yale Police Department (YPD).